CIS565-Fall-2018/Project3-CUDA-Path-Tracer/README.md

 SCALE       1.5 1.5 1.5
 ```

 The first section sets some flags for the render.
 The first line tells the path tracer which integrator to use.
 'N' is for Naive, 'D' is for Direct Lighting, and 'F' is for Full Lighting.
 The second flag turns material sorting on or off, with 1 being on and 0 being off.
 Next is the flag for caching the first bounce.
 Last is the flag for turning on anti-aliasing.
 Note that if anti-aliasing is turned on, the first bounce cache will be turned off regardless of what the scene file says.
-The following configuration uses the Full Lighting integrator with anti-aliasing, while material sort and first bounce cache are turned off.
+The following configuration uses the Full Lighting integrator with anti-aliasing and stream compaction, while material sort and first bounce cache are turned off.
 ```
 INTEGRATOR F
 MATERIALSORT 0
 FIRSTCACHE 0
 ANTIALIAS 1
+STREAMCOMPACT 1
 ```

 Next, the materials are described.
 The first line tells the program that it is about to read a material and gives it a unique ID number.
 Then, we have color ranging from 0 - 1, the specular exponent, and the specular color.
 The next three are flags for whether this material has diffuse, reflective, or refractive components.
 REFRIOR is the index of refraction.
 Lastly, EMITTANCE is how much light this material emits if it emits any at all.
 The following example has a material ID of 4, color and specular color of (0.98, 0.98, 0.98), and a specular exponent of 0.
 It does not have a diffuse component, but has both reflection and refraction, creating a glass-like material.
 It's index of refraction is 1.6, and it does not emit any light.